10 Best Forex Cards in India for Students and Tourists in 2025

 • You can withdraw money from any ATM across the globe but will have to pay charges for cash withdrawal from an international ATM.

-Forex card vs International Debit/Credit card
+Forex Card vs International Debit/Credit Card

-If you compare forex card with an international debit or credit card, forex card is much better option than the other two for the following reasons
+If you compare forex card with an international debit or credit card, forex card is a much better option than the other two for the following reasons

-• You can load multiple foreign currencies in one card for use abroad which is not possible with debit/credit card.
+• You can load multiple foreign currencies in one card for use abroad which is not possible with a debit/credit card.

 • No currency conversion charges for shopping abroad by swiping forex cards.